Deci-AI/super-gradients/documentation/source/PoseEstimation.md

 Overall, visualization is an important tool for improving the accuracy and usability of pose estimation models, both during development and in real-world applications.

-SuperGradients provide implementation of `DEKRVisualizationCallback` to visualize predictions for `DEKR` model.
+SuperGradients provide an implementation of `DEKRVisualizationCallback` to visualize predictions for `DEKR` model.
 You can use this callback in your training pipeline to visualize predictions during training.
 To enable this callback, add the following lines to your training YAML recipe:

 ```yaml
 training_hyperparams: